Built to Endure: Eight Years of Living Infrastructure in Chicago

 At SageGreenLife®, we believe buildings should do more than shelter.
 They should perform, inspire, and improve quality of life—over decades, not design cycles.

-The Franklin living wall remains a living landmark—quietly demonstrating that when nature is paired with intelligent design, green infrastructure can endure, adapt, and deliver measurable value over time.
+The Franklin living wall remains a living landmark.
+It quietly demonstrates that when nature is paired with intelligent design, green infrastructure can endure, adapt, and deliver measurable value over time.